 Operation Respect also offers professional development, school based intervention, and coaching services to schools throughout NYC on Don’t Laugh at Me implementation, school climate, social and emotional learning, and promoting respect for diversity.

-Operation Respect partners with the Center for Educational Technology and the Israeli Ministry of Education to provide training and implementation assistance to school counselors, teachers, and administrators in over 100 schools across Israel.
+Operation Respect partnered with the Center for Educational Technology and the Israeli Ministry of Education to provide training and implementation assistance to school counselors, teachers, and administrators in over 100 schools across Israel.
 At the end of the 2014-2015 school year, 63% of elementary school counselors in Israel reported using Don’t Laugh at Me, translated into Hebrew and Arabic, to teach social-emotional skills and address bias and youth violence spurred by the ongoing conflict there.
-In use in Israel since 2009, Don’t Laugh at Me is recommended by the Ministry to address the standards for weekly lessons in kindergarten – 12th grade for life skills and is used more than any other recommended program.
+In use in Israel since 2009, Don’t Laugh at Me was recommended by the Ministry to address the standards for weekly lessons in kindergarten – 12th grade for life skills and it was used more than any other recommended program.

 In 2012, Operation Respect launched the Israeli Health and Education (H&E) initiative in partnership with the Chaim Sheba Medical Center and with the important endorsement of the Israeli Ministry of Education and the U.S. Embassy in Tel Aviv.
 The goal of this pilot project is to combine strategies employed by teachers and other educators with the strategies of health care workers, such as doctors, psychologists, social workers and psychiatrists to both prevent and respond to youth violence.
 Participating schools implemented Don’t Laugh at Me and worked with the experts from Sheba’s Messer Simulation Center to create video simulations of interventions for challenging situations.
 The simulations were inspired by real events and each school was also supported by direct coaching from medical professionals and hotline support.

-In recent years, the Center for Educational Technology created Don’t Laugh at Me lessons for 1st and 2nd grade, developed distance learning opportunities for educators throughout Israel and, during the 2020-2021 school year, created digital units of activities in the curriculum, focused on anger management and empathy, that educators may utilize during remote classes with their students.
+In 2019, the Center for Educational Technology created Don’t Laugh at Me lessons for 1st and 2nd grade, developed distance learning opportunities for educators throughout Israel and, during the 2020-2021 school year, created digital units of activities in the curriculum, focused on anger management and empathy, that educators utilized during remote classes with their students.

 In 2003, Operation Respect launched Don’t Laugh at Me (DLAM) in elementary and middle schools throughout Hong Kong.
 The Hong Kong Bureau of Education sponsored the launch and implementation of the program, which included the translation of the curriculum as well as a DVD that includes subtitles, professional development workshops and presentations and concerts by Peter Yarrow, designed to inspire and motivate educators to implement DLAM with enthusiasm.
 The program has met with great success in Hong Kong.
 Currently, the Hong Kong Bureau of Education partners with the Boys’ and Girls’ Club Association of Hong Kong and the Lee Hysan Foundation to provide DLAM workshops and program materials to schools throughout the country, and widely respected Hong Kong folksinger, Albert Au, recently translated and recorded the DLAM music in Mandarin Chinese to deepen and enhance the implementation of the program.